 “FastTech is seriously rivalling Fast Fashion [in terms of the amount sent to landfill], and is causing similar headaches,” said Scott Butler, Executive Director of Material Focus, a not-for-profit organization dedicated to promoting recycling.

-So how much fast tech are we discarding?
+How much fast tech are we discarding?

-As the new study now shows, over 500 million fast tech items were purchased in the UK last year, equating to an astonishing 16 purchases every second.
+As the study now shows, over 500 million fast tech items were purchased in the UK last year, equating to an astonishing 16 purchases every second.
 An estimated 90% of these items (around 471 million), which cost an average of £4 each, end up in landfills.

 For comparison, 30% of fast fashion items get thrown away.